Technology Resource List

 Vibra Call: The Vibra Call system can transmit a signal from a Silent Call transmitter, and activates its vibrator with a predetermined output vibration for each type of transmitted signal.
 Silent Call Communications.
 Price: Depending on the selection of transmitters, prices vary from $545.50 to $652.

 The low vision section, unlike the rest of this resource list, does not aim to be complete.
-There are enough CCTVs, for example, to fill a volume, and there is not enough difference between brands to make a full list worthwhile.
+There are enough digital magnifiers, for example, to fill a volume, and there is not enough difference between brands to make a full list worthwhile.
 As such, we have tried to give a few examples of different kinds of low vision technology, and hopefully give the consumer enough information to start on their search for which piece of equipment suits them best.
-Only electronic equipment and software aimed at enhancing the user’s vision is listed.
+Only electronic equipment and software aimed at enhancing the user’s ability to use a computer or mobile device is listed.

 Magnification software is software that is installed on a desktop, laptop, or mobile device.
-It provides adjustable magnification of anything in the operating system environment (e-mail, Internet, Word, etc.) and usually allows the user to change the colors and contrast as well.
+It provides adjustable magnification of anything in the operating system environment (email, internet, word processor, etc.) and usually allows the user to change the colors and contrast as well.
 Many versions provide text-to-speech so that the user can rely on the speech to render longer text items in a browser, text editor, or other application.
 Magnification for mobile phones is discussed in the mobile phone section.

 Note: Apple computers provide native screen magnification, as well as fully-fledged screen access software (VoiceOver).
 Visit http://www.apple.com/accessibility/macosx/vision.html for more detailed information.
 Zoom can be toggled on and off by pressing Command-F8.
 Inverted color and grayscale settings are also available.

 MAGic: This is a powerful magnification program which integrates well with JAWS, using many of the same keystrokes.
 There are many options for customizing speech, magnification, color, and, if present, speech settings.
 MAGic is available with or without speech; versions with speech offer a choice of RealSpeak Solo or Eloquence.
 Citrix and Terminal Services support is available.
-MAGic can be used with all 32-bit versions of Windows 7 and Windows Vista Service Pack 2 (SP2) or later and all 64-bit versions of Windows 7 and Windows Server 2008.
-Windows 8 is not currently supported, but support will be implemented in the lifecycle of version 12, so please check before buying.
+MAGic can be used with all 32-bit versions of Windows 7 and Windows Vista Service Pack 2 (SP2) or later and all 64-bit versions of Windows 7, 8, and Windows Server 2008.
 (32-bit XP users are able to purchase the current version of the software and download version 11, the last to support this operating system).
 Freedom Scientific.
-Price: MAGic Pro Scripting Edition (This is the only scriptable version of MAGic, and scripts produced for this version cannot be used with other versions of the software), $995; MAGic with Speech, $595; MAGic No Speech,$395.
+Price: MAGic Pro Scripting Edition (This is the only scriptable version of MAGic, and scripts produced for this version cannot be used with other versions of the software), $995; MAGic with Speech, $595; MAGic No Speech, $395.

-Clearview+: The Clearview+ is a tabletop CCTV which will magnify up to 60-95 times depending on the version.
+Clearview+: The Clearview+ is a tabletop digital magnifier which will magnify up to 60-95x depending on the version.
 It has extremely simple controls, with one round control for the basic functions; it consists of a button in the center to change color settings/reading mode, and a dial around it to adjust the magnification.
 The on/off button is a small round button just above it.
 The other controls (brightness, etc.) are hidden under a small panel.
 The monitor is on an adjustable arm, allowing the user to reposition the screen to best advantage.
 The X-Y table has an electronic brake.
 The split screen model lets the user view computer and camera input on the same screen.
 Optelec.
-Price: Clearview+ 24” regular or TwinView PC Split Screen System, HD $3,356, True Color $3,195, B&W $2,995; Clearview+ 18.5” widescreen ultra-flexible arm system, HD $2,795, True Color $2,595, B&W $2,395; Clearview+ 19” widescreen ultra-flexible arm system, HD $2,995, True Color $2,795, B&W $2,595; Clearview+ 22” widescreen ultra-flexible arm system, HD $3,195, True Color $2,995, B&W $2,795; Clearview+ system for use with a personal computer, $2,570.
+Price: Clearview+ 24 inch regular or TwinView PC Split Screen System, HD $3,395, True Color $3,195, Black&White $2,995; Clearview+ 18.5” widescreen ultra-flexible arm system, HD $2,795, True Color $2,595, Black&White $2,395; Clearview+ 19 inch widescreen ultra-flexible arm system, HD $2,995, True Color $2,795, Black&White $2,595; Clearview+ 22 inch widescreen ultra-flexible arm system, HD $3,195, True Color $2,995, Black&White $2,795; Clearview+ system for use with a personal computer, $2,570.

-Journey: The Journey is a CCTV with three controls below the screen to control.
+Journey: The Journey is a tabletop digital magnifier with three controls below the screen to control.
 The monitor can be folded back.
 The X-Y table has a manual brake.
-The Journey magnifies up to 50 times or 55 times depending on screen size.
+The Journey magnifies up to 50x or 55x depending on screen size.
 Magnisight.
-Price: 19" CCTV, $2,895.
+Price: 19-inch CCTV, $2,895.

-Amigo: At a screen size of 6.5", the Amigo is larger than most portable CCTVs, and offers an experience that is closer to that of a desktop CCTV.
-With a battery life of up to two hours, and magnification up to 14 times, this unit is a good crossover option for consumers looking to get a little more out of their portable unit, or for those who travel frequently.
+Amigo: At a screen size of 6.5 inches, the Amigo is larger than most portable digital magnifiers, and offers an experience that is closer to that of a desktop magnifier.
+With a battery life of up to two hours, and magnification up to 14x, this unit is a good crossover option for consumers looking to get a little more out of their portable unit, or for those who travel frequently.
 The device comes with a writing stand.
 There is also a freeze-frame function, and the Amigo can be hooked up to a TV.
 Enhanced Vision.
 Price: $1,695.

-Maggie: The tiny Maggie magnifier (2.0” x 3.5” x 0.5”, about the size of a credit card) magnifies between 4 and 11 times, and has a freeze-image option.
-Because the unit has no internal lighting, the user has to hold it above the text, rather than placing it flat on the page.
-With a 3” screen and only a narrow frame, the Maggie maximizes the viewing area.
+Maggie: The tiny Maggie magnifier (2.0 x 3.5 x 0.5 inches, about the size of a credit card) magnifies between 4x and 11x, and has a freeze-image option.
+The unit has three lighting levels.
+With a three-inch screen and only a narrow frame, the Maggie maximizes the viewing area.
 Bierley.
 Price: $198.

-Ruby: The Ruby is a purse-sized portable CCTV.
-It magnifies up to 10 times flat on the page and has five color presets; it also allows the user to freeze a frame.
+Ruby: The Ruby is a purse-sized portable magnifier.
+It magnifies up to 10x flat on the page and has five color presets; it also allows the user to freeze a frame.
 The handle of the unit folds back to form a stand, placing it at the optimal distance from the page.
-The screen is 4.3”.
+The screen is 4.3 inches.
 The buttons are high contrast and in primary colors to simplify use.
-The device has a rechargeable battery with up totwo hours of continuous use.
+The device has a rechargeable battery with up to two hours of continuous use.
 Freedom Scientific.
-Price: $545.
+Price: $545; HD version, $645.

 GPS systems are used to assist a blind person to find out about a city or particular location.
 A vehicle or pedestrian route can be created and interactively followed with a GPS.
 The system also provides directional information.
 A GPS system is not a replacement for a cane or a guide dog; however, it can be very useful in certain situations.

 BrailleNote GPS: This system attaches to the BrailleNote Apex, PK, mPower, or VoiceNote.
 When in use, the user will have a GPS receiver either connected to a BrailleNote serial port or via Bluetooth for wireless connectivity.
 A GPS receiver, a pouch for the receiver, and maps stored on a 32 GB SD card can be obtained as a bundle.
 Developed by Sendero Group LLC, sold by HumanWare.
-Price: Software, $988; GPS Receiver, case, wall charger, and car charger, $198; Software and receiver, $1,196.
+Price: Software and receiver, $599.

-Kapten Mobility GPS: The Kapten GPS provides spoken GPS directions for walking, driving or public transportation, descriptions of the environs, and saved favorite locations.
+Kapten Mobility GPS: The Kapten GPS provides spoken GPS directions for walking, driving, or public transportation, descriptions of the environs, and saved favorite locations.
 The user can use speech input or the tactile controls on the Kapten device.
 It also works as an MP3 and DAISY player, and will record voice memos.
 Kapsys.
 Irie AT.
-Price: $699.
+Price: $499.